leclauss/tsgenerator/README.md

  cd "build"
  ```

-3. Create the TSGenerator project with CMake and build the project by executing make.
+3. Create the tsgenerator project with CMake and build the project by executing make.
  ```bash
  cmake ..
  make